 This majority support holds across all age groups (<50: 73%, 50-64: 73%, 65+: 67%), among Catholics (64%), Republicans (61%) and disabled voters (75%).

 Greenberg, Quinlan Rosner Research survey, Aug.
 29 – Sept.
 1, 2016

-Legislation making the option available earns the support of 67 percent of Christians, 71 percent of Catholics, 93 percent of people who do not identify with any religion, 87 percent of Democrats, 76 percent of independents, 53 percent of Republicans; 61 percent of independents say they are more likely to vote for a candidate who supports medical aid-in-dying legislation.
+Legislation making the option accessible earns the support of 67% of Christians, 71% of Catholics, 93% of people who do not identify with any religion, 87% of Democrats, 76% of independents, 53% of Republicans; 61% of independents say they are more likely to vote for a candidate who supports medical aid-in-dying legislation.

-- Majority support for medical aid in dying exists in each region of the state.
-A legal option for medical aid in dying earns 74 percent support in the Minneapolis and St. Paul metropolitan area and 72 percent support in Greater Minnesota.
+Majority support for medical aid in dying exists in each region of the state.
+A legal option for medical aid in dying earns 74% support in the Minneapolis and St. Paul metropolitan area and 72% support in greater Minnesota.

 Minnesota State Senate Fair Poll, August–September 2016